NATIONAL MAIL ORDER CATALOG DAY | AUGUST 18

 What was once one of the most popular ways of shopping is remembered each year on August 18th as it is National Mail Order Catalog Day.

 It’s interesting to note, according to the National Mail Order Association, Benjamin Franklin is believed to have been the very first cataloger in the United States.
 He formulated the basic mail order concept when he produced the first catalog, which sold scientific and academic books.
 Franklin also receives credit for offering the first mail order guarantee: “Those persons who live remote, by sending their orders and money to B. Franklin may depend on the same justice as if present.”

-Today, mail order catalogs have been replaced with websites on the internet and the term “mail order” has been replaced with the term “online shopping”.
+Today, mail order catalogs have been replaced with internet websites and the term “mail order” has been replaced with the term “online shopping”.